CLARIAH/mediasuite-info/docs/data/find-data.md

    **Note**: Please be aware that these tags, organizations and groups refer to the "dataset level", not to the content itself.

-3. If you want to search (or view) the content of the datasets, go to the [["Tools"]] section of the Media Suite.
+3. If you want to search (or view) the content of the datasets, go to the [Tools](http://mediasuite.clariah.nl/tools) section of the Media Suite.
 You will find a "Collection selector" in each tool, which will give you the list of available/registered collections that you can see in CKAN.

+*(Written by Liliana Melgar, revised by Roeland Ordelman.
+Last edit: October 2, 2018)*